ACEmulator/ACE/README.md

 * Load all incremental SQL updates in the Database\Updates sub directories.
 * Copy `Config.json.example` to `Config.json` and modify database settings, such as your database password.
 * Build and run ACE.
-* Create an account at the prompt - `accountcreate testaccount testpassword`
+* Create your first an account as an admin at the prompt - `accountcreate testaccount testpassword 5`
 * Launch AC - `acclient.exe -a testaccount -h 127.0.0.1:9000 -glsticketdirect testpassword`

 ## Contributions